TOI-561: TOI-561 c

-TOI-561d/e/f
+TOI-561 d/e/f

 Two additional transit events were observed by TESS.
 The original planet candidate from the SPOC pipeline included both transits with a period of 16 days.
-Lacedelli et al failed to find a significant radial velocity signal at that period, but found two others with periods of 25.6 and 77.2 days, and also noticed differences in the shape, duration, and depth of the two individual transits.
+Lacedelli et al. failed to find a significant radial velocity signal at that period, but found two others with periods of 25.6 and 77.2 days, and also noticed differences in the shape, duration, and depth of the two individual transits.
 They concluded that the 16-day signal was instead two separate single transit events from similarly sized but different planets, which corresponded with the additional signals found in their radial velocity analysis.
-They designated these planets TOI-561d (25.6 days) and TOI-561e (77.2 days).
-According to their analysis, both planets are slightly smaller than TOI-561c at 2.5 and 2.7 Earths, but are both significantly more massive, at 12 and 16 times the mass of Earth.
-TOI-561d and e are much denser at 4.1 and 4.6 grams per cubic centimeter, respectively.
+They designated these planets TOI-561 d (25.6 days) and TOI-561 e (77.2 days).
+According to their analysis, both planets are slightly smaller than TOI-561 c at 2.5 and 2.7 Earths, but are both significantly more massive, at 12 and 16 times the mass of Earth.
+TOI-561 d and TOI-561 e are much denser at 4.1 and 4.6 grams per cubic centimetre, respectively.
 These are compatible with water-world compositions of >50% water by mass, or a thin H/He envelope on top of a water mantle and rocky core.
-Weiss et al interprets the two transits as a single planet, and also interprets an extremely faint radial velocity signal corresponding to about 3 Earth masses; however, it is too imprecise to gain an accurate density estimate, and this scenario could be incorrect.
-To distinguish this from the previous reported TOI-561e, the 16-day planet from Weiss et al has been designated TOI-561f on the Exoplanet Archive.
+Weiss et al. interprets the two transits as a single planet, and also interprets an extremely faint radial velocity signal corresponding to about 3 Earth masses; however, it is too imprecise to gain an accurate density estimate, and this scenario could be incorrect.
+To distinguish this from the previous reported TOI-561 e, the 16-day planet from Weiss et al. has been designated TOI-561 f on the Exoplanet Archive.